MitaliSengupta/AirBnB_clone_v2/README.md

 # Synopsis

 The Airbnb clone project for which we are creating a copy of the [Airbnb](https://www.airbnb.com/).
 Only some features will be implemented and will be listed below once completed.
+As part of the project we were asked to fork from a different repo to add code and update the functionality of the existing codebase.
+To access the part one of the project please [click here](https://www.github.com/MitaliSengupta/AirBnB_clone/).

 ## Features